You're tuned to the most listened-to radio talk show in America.

 So Turbin goes out there, praises the troops, talks about some of the great work they've done, and then says, but it's time to bring them home.

-We're not ready to do it, I want to ramp this up.
+We're not ready to ramp this up.

-I know that many of you think it's not because it's relevant these people influence the American people, but I can only take so much of it.
+These people influence the American people, but I can only take so much of it.

-You know, and I I know what they're gonna do before they do it, I know what they're gonna say before they say it.
+You know, and I know what they're going to do before they do it.

 Back in just a second.

-U.S. troops raided an Iranian consulate in northern Iraq late yesterday, uh actually late last night, and detained several people.
+U.S. troops raided an Iranian consulate in northern Iraq late yesterday, actually late last night, and detained several people.

-Uh Iran's main news agency reported.
+Iran's main news agency reported this.

-That's in Iraq's Kurdish dominated north.
+That's in Iraq's Kurdish-dominated north.

 They seized computers and documents and other items.